Here is some frequently ask questions and answers.

 Can I use SafeLumin in totally enclosed luminaires?

-Can I use SafeLumin with incandescent and halogen bulbs on the same switch?
+Can I use SafeLumin with fan or incandescent and halogen bulbs on the same switch?

 Can I simulate power outage and verify SafeLumin function?